-Courses are accessible on all internet using devices.
-You won’t have to worry about missing out on any particular device market.
-Both Udemy & Teachable comes with iOS & Android apps.
+Courses are available on any internet-connected device.
+You won’t be concerned about missing out on any specific device market.
+Both Udemy and Teachable have iOS and Android apps.

-You can attract more students to your courses by providing them with certification.
-Teachable will let you provide course completion certificates only if you are subscribed to Pro or Business plan.
-Whereas, Udemy will provide all your students with a course completion certificate.
+By offering certification, you can attract more students to your courses.
+Teachable will only allow you to provide course completion certificates if you have a Pro or Business plan.
+Udemy, on the other hand, will provide a course completion certificate to all your students.

-Verdict #2: This a hard-fought round.
-But Teachable clinches this bout by providing features that will let you have more control over your products.
+Verdict #2: This is a toing and froing situation.
+But Teachable wins this battle by giving you more control over your products.

-There is a lot of data being stored in online learning platforms.
-Apart from an obvious concern like credit card data security; student data & course content should also be kept secure.
+Online learning platforms store a large amount of data.
+Aside from the obvious concern of credit card data security, student data and course content should also be kept secure.

-- Credit or debit card information entered into Udemy is directly sent to secure databases.
-This makes it completely safe from any credit card fraud.
+- Credit or debit card information entered into Udemy is sent directly to secure databases, making it safe from credit card fraud.

-- The courses uploaded in Udemy are not completely secure.
-There have been many instances of courses being stolen & pirated.
+- However, courses uploaded to Udemy may need to be more secure, and there have been instances of courses being stolen and pirated.

-- All student data is SSL encrypted & hence will not be prone to leaks.
+- Student data is SSL encrypted to prevent leaks

-- They have 24/7 monitoring to prevent outages from harming your data.
+- 24/7 monitoring to prevent outages from harming your data

 - All payment gateways are ensured to be PCI level-1 compliant.